MFMokbel/BrotXOR/README.md

 # BrotXOR
 Simple XOR Reduction Based Attack

-BrotXOR is a tool that helps in demonstrating a possible reduction based attack against XOR encrypted data with a key.length() > 1.
+BrotXOR is a tool that helps in demonstrating a possible reduction based attack against XOR encrypted data with a key.length() > 4 (since you can bruteforce a 4-byte key reasonably fast).
 This is useful when not enough repeating blocks exist!

 # Premise